 So when you invalidate your own feelings, it's worse than when someone else does it.
 You're denying yourself permission to feel what's natural to feel.

-The real question then, is how do you stop invalidating your own feelings?
+The real question is how do you stop invalidating your own feelings?

 Is there a pattern of events that lead up to self-invalidation?